430 S Broadway, Baltimore, MD 21231410.522.2668

 - About Volunteers in Medicine

-*Patients are ineligible for government medical assistance for reasons including, but not limited to, pending legal status, refugee or asylum status, and/or holding temporary visas and work permits.
+- Ineligibility for government medical assistance for reasons including, but not limited to: pending legal status, refugee or asylee status, and/or holding temporary visas and work permits

 Esperanza Center Health Services offers the following services provided by our volunteer physicians, dentists, health care provider partners and staff: